andyk/andyk.github.io/_posts/2023-03-30-list-of-autonomous-agent-work.md

 **[Demonstrate-Search-Predict: Composing retrieval and language models for knowledge-intensive NLP](https://github.com/stanfordnlp/dsp/)** ([paper](https://arxiv.org/abs/2212.14024))

 The Demonstrate-Search-Predict (DSP) framework is a programming abstraction for building AI systems for knowledge-intensive tasks such as answering user questions or researching complex topics.
 DSP programs are written in a few lines of code, describing how the problem should be decomposed into smaller transformations.
 The framework provides primitives for composing transformations and and mapping these transformations to effective language model (LM, GPT-3.5 in this case) and retrieval model (RM - ColBERTv2) calls.
 DSP discourages "prompt engineering" and offers a number of automatic tuning features.
 The evaluation in the paper shows DSP beat vanilla GPT-3.5 on Open-SQuAD by 120% (i.e., DSP got a score of 36.6 vs. vanilla GPT-3.5 with a few-shot prompt's score of 16.2).
 THey beat the simpler Retreive-then-read paradigm by a more modest 8%.
 They also evaluate performance on HotPotQA, and QReCC.
-The framework is open source and available for installation and comes with an intro notebook and compiler notebook
+The framework is open source and available for installation and comes with an intro notebook and compiler notebook.

+### End note

+Email me (or create a [PR](https://github.com/andyk/andyk.github.io/blob/master/_posts/2023-03-30-list-of-autonomous-agent-work.md)) with anything that I'm missing and I'll update this page.